seehuhn/go-pdf/docs/content/pdf/text/fonts.md

 - Glyph selection depends on whether the font is embedded:
   - If the font is embedded, the `CIDToGIDMap` entry in the CIDFont dictionary is used to map CIDs to GIDs.
-  - If the font is not embedded, one of the pre-defined CMaps must be used.
-    Using the character collection from this CMap, CID values are mapped to unicode values, and the font's "cmap" table is used to map unicode values to glyphs.
+  - If the font is not embedded, CID values are mapped to unicode values, and the font's "cmap" table is used to map unicode values to glyphs.
+The spec requires that one of the pre-defined CMaps must be used in this case.

 - Embedding:
   - TrueType fonts are embedded using the `FontFile2` entry in the font